Michigan State Spartans women's volleyball: Ginger Mayson era

 Ginger Mayson started coaching the Spartans in 1985.
 She finished her career with an overall record of 67-181 and a Big Ten Conference record of 22–126 over eight seasons.

 Chuck Erbe era

 Chuck Erbe was the first male head coach of the Michigan State women's volleyball team, coaching for 12 seasons.
 His teams participated in the NCAA tournament in ten of those seasons.
 Their overall record under Erbe was 244-140, with a Big Ten record of 140-100.
 Erbe was inducted into the AVCA Hall of Fame.

 Cathy George era

 Cathy George began coaching the team in 2005.
 She led the Spartans to 10 NCAA Tournament Appearances.
 She retired at the end of the 2021 season as the winningest coach in program history, leading the Spartans to a 302–233 record.

 Leah Johnson era

-Leah Johnson is the current head coach, having been hired in 2022.
+Leah Johnson served as head coach from 2022–2024.
 Before coaching the Spartans, she was the head volleyball coach for the Illinois State Redbirds.